Much Ado About Nothing (1993 film): Plot

-Against the revelry of the evening, the upright but incompetent constable Dogberry appoints a watch to keep the peace.
+During the evening, the upright but incompetent constable Dogberry appoints a watch to keep the peace.
 The three hapless watchmen overhear Borachio bragging to his colleague Conrade about how he and Don John had succeeded in stopping the wedding.
 The watchmen apprehend Borachio and Conrade, and, in the morning, Dogberry attempts to have Leonato interrogate the prisoners.
-However, a hurried Leonato is unable to decipher what the bumbling Dogberry is trying to tell him.
+However, a hurried Leonato is unable to understand what the bumbling Dogberry is trying to tell him.

-At the wedding, Claudio publicly disgraces his would-be bride and storms away, along with most of the guests, except for Ursula, the Friar, Leonato, Beatrice, Antonio, and Benedick.
+At the wedding, Claudio publicly disgraces his would-be bride and storms away, along with most of the guests, except for Ursula, the Friar, Leonato, Beatrice, Antonio and Benedick.
 They all agree to the Friar's plan to publish the tale that Hero, upon the grief of Claudio's accusations, suddenly died.
-Beatrice and Benedick linger a moment and eventually confess their love to one another.
+Beatrice and Benedick linger a moment and eventually confess their love for one another.

 In the wake of this declaration, Beatrice asks Benedick to do the one thing that will satisfy her outrage with what has just happened – kill Claudio.
 With a heavy heart, he agrees to challenge his friend.
 Meanwhile, Borachio and Conrade are interrogated by Dogberry and his men.
 Amidst the confusion, Don John quietly flees.
 Despite Dogberry's incompetence, the truth of Don John's sinister machinations is revealed.

 Moments after Benedick's challenge to Claudio, Leonato is made aware of what really happened.
 Leonato continues to pretend to Claudio that Hero is dead.
 Claudio entreats him to impose whatever vengeance he sees fit for Claudio's part in Hero's disgrace and death.
 Leonato forgives Claudio on the condition that he publicly declare his wrongdoing and then marry Hero's cousin - his brother Antonio's daughter - the next morning.
 He agrees, and carries out the former by reciting an epitaph at Hero's tomb that night.